lancenonce/motema/README.md

 # 🩵🇨🇩❤️

-## What is Motema?
-Motema is an efficient method for Congolese miners to get paid more for their work.
-There are two sides: the consumer / donator and the miner.

-#### Consumer
-Under the `NearBosFE` and `motema_extension` directories, you will find a Chrome extention that scrapes web results for products that use cobalt and computes an (hacky) estimate of how much of the metal was used in the product.
-This amount is converted to ETH, and a donation page pops up prompting the user to donate ETH to the miners that extracted the cobalt in their product.
-The ETH goes to the MotemaPool contract under `contracts`

-#### Miner
-This is where the zkml is used.
-We have to somehow prove that a miner actually is a miner.
-Unfortunately, many people, even children, enter mines in an aim to earn more income.
-Therefore official miners aren't the only ones who deserve compensation.
-Theoretically, we'd set up a station outside the large mining areas, and allow people to claim using an address to their crypto wallet (perhaps in the future we'll use account abstraction for this).
-In order to claim, they undergo a body scan with a geiger counter.
-The reason we use a geiger counter is due to the Uranium traces found in cobalt mines.
-The people who enter often mine with their raw hands, exposing themselves to radiation.
-We detect the radiation, then use a [Giza Action](https://actions.gizatech.xyz/welcome/giza-actions-sdk) to read the data from the Geiger counter, run it through a Cairo program that determines if their radiation exposure is above the threshold, and generates a proof
-Due to the prohibitive cost of proving Cairo proofs directly on L1 (in our case, Etherlink w/ Tezos), instead of verifying the proof on-chain, we verify it with the Giza CLI, then sign the proof, attesting that the user generated the proof in question.
-After the proof and signature are verified, we call the `claim` function in our `MotemaPool` contract, sending the miner some ETH for their work.

-## Assumptions
-We know this isn't a fool-proof concept, and would like to highlight some key assumptions:
-- The data coming from the geiger counter isn't proven, because the geiger counter in use doesn't have a microprocessor.
-It would be nice to sign the raw geiger data, but alas, you need to trust us to use the proper inputs.
-See `zkml_geiger/geipy.py` to see how we fetch the CSV files from the flipper zero connected to the geiger counter and process them as numpy arrays for our ML model
-- We don't want to incentivize radiation exposure.
-The incentives in the Congo are already corrupted due to the natural resources there.
-We don't want to incentivize the community to mine more because they get paid more.
-Our goal is to compensate them so they can send their children to school, live better lives, and take control of their raw material supply chains
-- We don't prove the zkp on-chain, for computational efficiency, we prove it off-chain, then sign it.
-This is the key feature of the Giza Agent.
-In the future, when STARKs are easier to verify on-chain, we will use them

 ## Building the project
 Download the chrome extension in `motema_extension`.
 Go to `Manage extensions` in your browser, Developer Mode, Load Unpacked, and upload the file.